 A lot of people are discovering Claude Code right now.
 Many are using it for things other than coding—I'm using it as a personal agent to help run my business.

-But there was a problem: when I asked Claude to draft an email, the experience of iterating on it in a chat conversation felt clunky.
+But there was a problem: when I asked Claude to draft an email, iterating on it in a chat conversation felt clunky.
 I wanted to see from, to, CC, BCC, subject, and the message—all formatted like an actual email.

 So I thought: what if Claude had its own monitor?